krilor/wordpress-website-standards/README.md

 > The site **must** have a limit for failed login attempts.

-Multiple plugins provide this functionality, including [Wordfence](https://wordpress.org/plugins/wordfence/).
+Multiple plugins provide this functionality, including [Wordfence](https://wordpress.org/plugins/wordfence/), but it might also be a good idea to do it on the server level with something like [fail2ban](https://bjornjohansen.no/using-fail2ban-with-wordpress).

 ### Login url